-Additionally, unless it’s absolutely unavoidable, try not to speak with your back to anyone… that’s just plain rude.
-Speak to everyone, making eye contact with others in the group… not just the event facilitator at the head of the table or front of the room.
+Additionally, unless it’s unavoidable, try not to speak with your back to anyone—that isn’t polite.
+Instead, speak to everyone, making eye contact with others in the group—not just the event facilitator at the head of the table or in front of the room.

 ➋ Be Heard

-Speak up and speak clearly… This isn’t the time to be shy!
-If it helps, look at the body language of the people furthest from you.
+Speak up and speak clearly; This isn’t the time to be shy!
+If it helps, look at the people’s body language furthest from you.
 If they look like they’re struggling to hear you, step up the volume.
-If you’re unsure on how you project, arrange in advance for a networking buddy to stand on the opposite side of the room during introductions to flag you if they can’t hear you properly.
+If you’re unsure about how your voice projects, arrange for a networking buddy to stand on the opposite side of the room during introductions to flag you if they can’t hear you properly.

 ➌ Be Magnetic

-Sound off… This isn’t the time to be humble!
-Be thorough, yet concise as you choose your words wisely.
-Do like our rising star (#15) did when he took the time to eloquently state who he was, what he did, who he did it for, and a small bit on why everyone in his target market would be crazy to do business with anyone but him.
+Sound off; This isn’t the time to be humble!
+Be thorough yet concise as you choose your words wisely.
+Do like our rising star (#15) did when he took the time to eloquently state who he was, what he did, who he did it for, and a tiny bit about why everyone in his target market would be crazy to do business with anyone but him.

 Inject your personality.
 If you’re a funny guy, use humor.
 If not, don’t.
-I firmly believe that people are most magnetic when they’re being themselves.
-This exudes a natural charisma, confidence and poise that are hard to fake.
+I firmly believe that people are most magnetic when they’re themselves; This exudes a natural charisma, confidence, and poise that are hard to fake.

-Now there are literally a ton of other tips we could add here however, those will have to wait for another time… for our purposes here, this is plenty to get you started.
+We could add numerous other tips here; however, those will have to wait for another time.
+For our purposes here, this is plenty to get you started.

 So in Closing

-Remember, people do business with people they know, like, and trust… all the more reason to make positive and memorable impressions whenever possible.
+Remember, people do business with people they know, like, and trust; That gives all the more reason to make positive and memorable impressions whenever possible.

-So why not make the most of it by giving yourself the best chance to succeed with you networking efforts.
-And yes, first impressions at a networking event mean a lot so never, and I mean never ever, blow a golden opportunity to effectively introduce yourself.
+So why not make the most of it by giving yourself the best chance to succeed with your networking efforts.
+And yes, first impressions at a networking event mean a lot, so never, and I mean never ever, blow a golden opportunity to introduce yourself effectively.